Priusds/ParGeo/docs/index.rst

 ..
-Bubbles documentation master file, created by sphinx-quickstart on Sat Jan 27 09:36:47 2024.
+Bubbles documentation master file, created by sphinx-quickstart on Thu Feb  8 15:48:23 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Bubbles's documentation!
 ===================================

-Generate complex two-dimensional geometries, e.g. for the simulation of composite materials.
+With Bubbles you can generate complex two-dimensional geometries, e.g. for the simulation of composite materials.

 Basic Usage